Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 ```

-4. Your `ConfigureServices` method should look like the following now
+4. Your `ConfigureServices` method should look like the following now:

 ```CSharp
        public void ConfigureServices(IServiceCollection services)